danainjax/punks-front-end/README.md

 A punk is a visual representation of the popular CryptoPunks, the World's first NFT's, non-fungible tokens, first on the blockchain art on Ethereum.
 This project combines rendering the images of those NFTs and their attributes, the ability to search for a punk by its number (there are over 10,000), a way to 'comment' and 'like' a punk, and for further development a way to implement a contract.

  This project combines features of social media, and was a useful tool in learning JavaScript.
-My business problem it solves was learning the language through hands-on building.
+The business problem it solves was learning the language through hands-on building.

 Built with: